 Treatment for Opioid Use Disorder usually involves a combination of medication and behavioral therapies.

-Therapy for OUD can be provided at inpatient rehabs, inpatient hospitals or outpatient clinics.
-Intensive Outpatient Program (IOP) is a common outpatient method.
+Therapy for OUD can be provided at inpatient rehabs, hospitals or outpatient clinics.
+Intensive Outpatient Program (IOP) is a common outpatient treatment method.

 To learn more about the treatment for Opioid Use Disorder, read: